 Many people don’t let themselves laugh hysterically, sing out loud or dance in public.
 We struggle with feeling vulnerable and worry about what others think.

 But when we try to “look cool” and “in control”, we betray ourselves.
-And risk hurting loved ones when they show their silly and awkward side.
+And risk judging loved ones when they show their silly and awkward side.

 So, dare to laugh, sing along to music and dance everyday.

-For richer insight and practical tips on how to overcome shame, I highly recommend Hal and Sidra Stone’s book Embracing Your Inner Critic (non-affiliate link).
+For richer insight and practical tips on how to overcome shame, I highly recommend Hal and Sidra Stone’s book Embracing Your Inner Critic.

 However, we all can use a reminder from The Gifts of Imperfection: